CREATE DATABASE SCOPED CREDENTIAL (Transact-SQL)

-- When on SQL Server, if creating a database scoped credential with a Storage Access Key used as the SECRET, IDENTITY is ignored.
+- In a SQL Server instance, if creating a database scoped credential with a Storage Access Key used as the SECRET, IDENTITY is ignored.

 The only PolyBase external data source that supports Kerberos authentication is Hadoop.
 All other external data sources (SQL Server, Oracle, Teradata, MongoDB, generic ODBC) only support Basic Authentication.

 - To load data into Azure Synapse Analytics, any valid value can be used for IDENTITY.